micropython/micropython/docs/library/machine.Pin.rst

 .. class:: machine.Pin(id, ...)

    Create a new Pin object associated with the id.
 If additional arguments are given, they are used to initialise the pin.
-See :meth:`pin.init`.
+See :meth:`Pin.init`.

 Methods
 -------

 .. only:: port_wipy

-    .. method:: pin.init(mode, pull, \*, drive, alt)
+    .. method:: Pin.init(mode, pull, \*, drive, alt)

        Initialise the pin: